frc5431/Styleguide/README.md

 //Show users that motors have been initialized System.out.println(motorPortOne + System.lineSeperator() + motorPortTwo);
 ```

+EXCEPTION: The occasional funny joke is allowed, as long as it's not too distracting and replacing actual important comments.

 Multiline comments are mainly used for functions, classes, structs, really important stuff and beginning
 of files.